borjamrd/adalab-pokemon-project/README.md

 1. Open a new terminal and navigate to the frontend directory: `cd adalab-client`
 2. Install the required dependencies: `npm install`
-3. Start the frontend development server: `npm start`
+3. Start the frontend development server: `npm run dev`

 The frontend application will be accessible on `http://localhost:3000`.